rivailJunior/country-autocomplet-component/questions.md

 ## Context + ShouldComponentUpdate might be dangerous.
 Why is that?

 Using context all the wrapped components from the context provider will be updated when any context state changes and the ShouldComponentUpdate is a logic to define what can be updated or not.
-Having both, we gonna
+Having both, we gonna break the ShouldComponentUpdate behavior because Context might override these optimizations.

 ## Describe 3 ways to pass information from a component to its PARENT.